 The collaboration does this by focusing on the research domains Health, Energy, Water and Agro-Food.

-Within the four domains CFIA focuses on various issues related to the United Nations Sustainable Development Goals, including the promotion of inclusive and sustainable industrialization and the stimulation of innovation.
+Within the four domains ICFI focuses on various issues related to the United Nations Sustainable Development Goals, including the promotion of inclusive and sustainable industrialization and the stimulation of innovation.

 ICFI has connected diverse societal partners and has laid a strong foundation for a global frugal innovation network, including partners such as Phillips and EADI.
 A key example is the Water and Health consortium in East Africa, connecting academics, African entrepreneurs and three Dutch companies in the 'Water' and 'Health' Top Sectors.

 ICFI aims to further strengthen, diversify and expand this network.
 Through their globally located projects and engagement activities, academics work together with students, policy makers, businesses & NGOs to increasingly incorporate frugal innovation into their daily operations and longer-term strategies.